-He stood there another minute, to make certain of his victory, which he meant as a gift to Tamara.
+He stood there another minute, to make certain of his vic-tory, which he meant as a gift to Tamara.
 Then he turned on his heel and walked over to the machine.
 "Come on," he said, "let's get to work."

-Maclaren woke up of himself.
-At first he did not remember where he was.
+MACLAREN woke up of himself.
+For a moment he did not remember where he was.
 He had been in some place of trees, where water flashed bright beneath a hill.
 Someone had been with him, but her name and face would not come back.
-A warmth lingered on his lips.
+There was a lingering warmth on his lips.

 He blinked at the table fastened to the ceiling.
-He was lying on a mattress-
+He was lying on a mattress- Yes.

-Yes.
 The Southern Cross, a chilly knowledge.
 But why had he wakened early?
 Sleep was the last hiding place left to him and Dave.
 They stood watch and watch at the web controls, and came back to their upside-down bunkroom and ate sleep.
 Life had shrunken to that.

 Maclaren yawned and rolled over.
 The alarm clock caught his eye.
 Had the stupid thing stopped?
 He looked at the second hand for a while, decided that it was indeed moving.
-But then he had slept for-holy shark-toothed sea gods-for thirteen hours!
+But then he had slept for holy shark-toothed sea gods, for thirteen hours!

 He sat up with a gasp.
 Bloodlessness went through his head.
 He clung to his blankets and waited for strength to come back.
-How long a time had it been, while his tissues consumed themselves for lack of all other nourishment?
-He had stopped counting hours.
-But the ribs and joints stuck out on him so he had sometimes listened for a rattle when he walked.
+How long a time had it been, while his tissues consumed them-selves for lack of all other nourishment?
+He had stopped count-ing hours.
+But the ribs and joints stuck out on him so he sometimes listened for a rattle when he walked.
 Had it been a month?
-At least it was a time spent inboard, with little physical exertion; that fact alone had kept him alive.
+At least it was a time spent inboard, with little physi-cal exertion; that fact alone kept him alive.

 Slowly, like a sick creature, he climbed to his feet.
-If Dave hadn't called him, Dave might have passed out, or died, or proven to have been only a starving man's whim.
-With a host of furious fancies -Maclaren shambled across to the shaftway.
-The transceiver rooms were aft of the gyros; they had been meant to be "down" with respect to the observation deck during acceleration and now they were above him.
-Fortunately, the ship had been designed in the knowledge she would be in free fall most of her life.
-Maclaren gripped a rung with both hands.
-I could use a little free fall, he reflected through the dizziness.
+If Dave hadn't called him, Dave might have passed out, or died, or proven to have been only a starving man's whim.With a host of furious fancies-Maclaren shambled across to the shaftway.
+The transceiver rooms were aft of the gyros, they had been meant to be "down" with respect to the observation deck when-ever there was acceleration and now they were up above.
+For-tunately, the ship had been designed in the knowledge she would be in free fall most of her life.
+Maclaren gripped a rung with both hands.I could use a little free fall right now, he reflected through the dizziness.
 He put one foot on the next rung, used that leg and both hands to pull the next foot up beside it; now, repeat; once more; one for Father and one for Mother and one for Nurse and one for the cat and so it goes until here we are, shaking with exhaustion.

 Ryerson sat at the control panel outside the receiving and transmitting chambers.
 It had been necessary to spotweld a chair, with attached ladder, to the wall and, of course, learn how to operate an upside-down control panel.
-The face that turned toward Maclaren was bleached and hairy and caved-in; but the voice seemed almost cheerful: "So you're awake."
+The face that turned toward Maclaren was bleached and hairy and caved-in; but the voice seemed almost cheerful.
+"So you're awake."